chuckbutler/charm-storm-twitter/README.markdown

     :~$ juju run --service=nimbus-server "supervisorctl restart all" :~$ juju run --service=storm-worker "supervisorctl start all"

 Then you'll have the right versions running.
 This has been reported as a bug in the charms and will be updated soon.

+## Topology failing after a few tweets

+It happens that the default netty configuration loaded with Hortonworks Storm and Juju is very picky.
+The below lines shall be added to /etc/storm/conf/storm.yaml

+    storm.messaging.netty.max_retries: 300
+    storm.messaging.netty.max_wait_ms: 2000
+    storm.messaging.netty.min_wait_ms: 100

 ## Failure after a few days

 ZooKeeper nodes tend to fail after a few days if nothing is done.
 This is because ZK keeps logging information for ever and doesn't cleanup logs by default.
 This behavior can be changed by adding this to the crontab:

     0 0 * * * /usr/lib/zookeeper/bin/zkCleanup.sh -n 3

 Then restart the Cron service.

    root@hdp-zookeper:~$# service cron restart

 ## Failure to store on HDFS

 The current status of the Charms to deploy Hortonworks Hadoop distribution prevent colocation of services, which is required for this example.
 This has been reported as a bug and shall be fixed soon.

 ## License ##